Skip to content Skip to Menu KAL Accessibility Statement

 by Owen Simmons

 Now here is something truly iconic.
 The Book of Bread (1902) is highly prized, not only in the food world but also among photographers and conceptual artists.
-It is one of the most thrilling acquisitions we’ve made this year.
+It is one of the most thrilling items we’ve had in the shop.

 Written by Owen Simmons, co-founder of the National Bakery School in London and contributor to trade journal The British Baker, the book is an exceptional technical treatise on bread making and its science.
 What sets The Book of Bread apart, however, is the inclusion of 12 chromolithograph plates, 8 tipped-in black and white photographs, and 2 silver bromide prints.

 Simmons notes that achieving the photographic excellence he required involved extensive experimentation and cost.
 Representing the most cutting edge technology of the period, the photographs are printed in the loaves’ actual sizes and reproduce, to the fullest extent, the whiteness of the crumb.
-A high production value and unlike anything else seen at the time or since, to be honest.
+A high production value and unlike anything else seen at the time or since.

-The true first printing was issued in 1902, bound in red morocco.
+The true first printing was issued in 1902 and bound in red morocco.
 All ten of the tipped in prints were silver bromide.
-Roughly 350 copies were made of that deluxe edition, though it is rarely seen [Roland Belgrave, vintage photograph seller, was the belle of the ball at the 2023 New York Antiquarian Book Fair for displaying and auctioning a copy expected to sell for around $10,000].
+Roughly 350 copies were made of that deluxe edition, and it is rarely seen.

 The photographer, alas, is never named.
 Exquisite, nonetheless.